Minecraft modding: Background

 Minecraft: Java Edition (available for Windows, macOS, and Linux) can be modded on the client (local installations of the game), on servers, or on both simultaneously.
 Client mods can change the appearance and some behavior of the game.
 Server-only mods (commonly referred to as plugins) can change behavior, and often add minigames, anti-cheat, or login systems.
 For more complex features such as adding new blocks, items, mobs, or dimensions, or altering existing features, an equivalent mod must be added to both the client and server so that they can interoperate.
-Some modern server plugins can approximate new items or blocks by combining server logic with custom resource packs delivered to the client, although this does not provide the full capabilities of traditional client-installed mods.
 In single-player mode, the client acts as both client and server, and can run both client and server mods.

 Client mods can result in loss of performance (due to generally heavy resource demands) on older or weaker computers, especially if players run many mods together at once in what is known as a "modpack".
 Modifications to the game are possible because the community reverse-engineers Minecrafts source code, which is written in Java, to make these modifications.